Tricky kids, tricky classes

 Session 13: Forgiving others

-The Middle Years Students also enjoy the above sessions from the Grab and Go Manual, but Bill has developed a 1 hour workshop called ‘Dealing with Feelings when things go wrong’.
-This workshop teaches the important concept of shame, and what happens inside of all of us in a moment when something goes wrong with our friendships or someone tells us we have ‘mucked up’.
+The Middle Years Students also enjoy the above sessions from the Grab and Go Manual, but Bill has developed a 1-hour workshop called ‘Dealing with Feelings when things go wrong’.
+This workshop teaches the critical concept of shame and what happens inside of us when something goes wrong with our friendships, or someone tells us we have ‘mucked up’.

-The Compass of Shame is introduced (which kids always understand easily) and the power of restorative practices is explained as a way to help people deal with the moments that trigger feelings of yuck and to get on with the important business of repairing and growing from moments when we have managed ourselves poorly.
+The Compass of Shame is introduced (which kids always understand easily), and the power of restorative practices is explained as a way to help people deal with the moments that trigger feelings of yuck and to get on with the vital business of repairing and growing from moments when we have managed ourselves poorly.

-The Upper Secondary session deals with a scenario called ‘The New Kid’, where a girl, new to the school has been subjected to harassment and cyber bullying.
-Students work in a circle, small groups and pairs to look at that responses from the school would deliver the best outcomes for Erin (the new girl) and hold those responsible for the attacks accountable in a way that will increase empathy and moral behaviour.
+The Upper Secondary session deals with a scenario called ‘The New Kid’, where a girl new to the school has been subjected to harassment and cyberbullying.
+Students work in a circle, small groups and pairs to look at how responses from the school would deliver the best outcomes for Erin (the new girl) and hold those responsible for the attacks accountable in a way that will increase empathy and moral behaviour.

-These sessions are always well received by students, teachers and leaders - who are of course asked by Bill to join the sessions and participate as they would if they were students!
-The understanding and perspectives shared by staff and students in these sessions are truly transformative and improve relationships between staff and students.
+These sessions are always well received by students, teachers and leaders - whom Bill asks to join the sessions and participate as they would if they were students!
+The understanding and perspectives staff and students share in these sessions are truly transformative and improve relationships between staff and students.

 THE COMPASS OF SHAME